kapt-labs/django-check-seo/README.md

 ![Django Check SEO](https://user-images.githubusercontent.com/45763865/114545606-72178380-9c5c-11eb-99dd-1088bb2a0bd9.png)

-*Replacing some features of Yoast or SEMrush for django CMS users.*
+*Replacing some features of Yoast or SEMrush for Django & Django-CMS users.*

 In other words, django-check-seo will tell you if you have problems concerning a broad range of SEO aspects of your pages.